hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 Creates a new entry in the store.
 It is the shorter version of a complete save.
 This means you can not pass the id of an existing property.
 In fact `hoodie.store.add` will force `hoodie.store.save` to create a new object with the passed object properties of the `properties` parameter.

+// NOTE: I don’t understand the difference between save() and add()

 <pre>
 hoodie.store
 	.add('todo', { title: 'Getting Coffee' })